 4. Don't be pressured by a tow truck driver.
 Some may demand immediate payment for the tow or may try to intimidate you into letting them tow your vehicle to a repair facility of their choice.
 Ask one of the police officers at the collision scene if they can refer you to a tow truck operator.
 Then ask the tow truck operator to tow your vehicle to a collision reporting facility.

 5. Don't authorize major repairs immediately.
 Wait until you speak to the insurance adjuster assigned to your insurance claim first.
 The adjuster may refer you to a repair facility with which your insurance company has an agreement.
 By using your insurer's "preferred" repair facility, the repair may come with a guarantee which you may not have otherwise received by going somewhere else.

 6. Don't accept a direct offer of payment for damage from the other driver.
-If the damage seems minor, the other driver may want to settle with you right away, and not report it to your respective insurance companies.
-Be cautious in this situation, because there is no guarantee that the incident will not be reported by the other driver, even if you believe everything has been settled.
+If the damage seems minor, the other driver may want to settle with you right away and not report it to your respective insurance companies.
+Be cautious in this situation because there is no guarantee that the other driver will not report the incident, even if you believe everything has been settled.
 It is also important to realize that settling for direct payment may not be as advantageous as it seems, especially if you are not at fault.
-In these instances the accident won't affect your driving record nor will you have to pay a deductible.
+In these instances, the collision won't affect your driving record, nor will you have to pay a deductible.

 Most importantly, don't assume that just because you've been in a collision you will always pay a lot for car insurance.
 Different insurance companies target different types of business, and their rates can change up to four times per year.

 In fact, some insurance companies are focused on insuring drivers with less than perfect driving records.
 The challenge is finding those companies.
 Comparison sites like InsuranceHotline.com can help by instantly comparing the rates of over 30 insurance companies to find you the lowest rate available for your profile.
 It's fast, safe and completely free to use.